liam-wiltshire/talks/hackthesystem/content.md

 ???

-- There are many different types of timing attacks - comparison attacks (where the more of a string that matches, the longer it takes), index attacks (where the more of an index is consumed, the longer it takes)
+- There are various types of timing attacks
+  - comparison attacks (where the more of a string that matches, the longer it takes) and index attacks (where the more of an index is consumed, the longer it takes) are two of them
     - These are covered in many different resources, and comparison functions such as hash_equals and password_verify are timing safe
 - So instead, let's think about how we write code - we will often have different logic branches that do different things, for example:

 ---